meetmayowa/DevOps-PBL/Project8_Load_balancer_solution_with_apache/project8.md

 ## BACKGROUND

-In this project, I implemented a load balancer solution using Apache which points traffic to two of the webservers in the 3-tier Web Application Architecture that I setup in project 7.
+In this project, I implemented a load balancer solution using Apache which points traffic to two of the webservers in the 3-tier Web Application Architecture that I setup in [Project 7](https://github.com/meetmayowa/DevOps-PBL/blob/main/Project7-Implementation_of_web_application_architecture_with_a_single_database_and_nfs_server/project7.md)

 The following are the steps I took in implementing a load balancer solution: